-James Anthony Johnson (left) is one of many musicians that play on South Congress Avenue during the weekend to tourists.
-Whether it's tourists or Austinites, it's not uncommon to see people walking on SoCo without a dog by their side.
+James Anthony Johnson (left) is one of many musicians that plays on South Congress Avenue during the weekend.
+Whether it's tourists or Austinites, it's not uncommon to see people walking on South Congress with a dog by their side.

 Texan art is a common sight along South Congress.
 Most of it can be found on the outsides of the shops to entice shoppers to the wonders on the inside.

 A walk down SoCo wouldn't be the same without seeing these guys in their red "Save the Children" shirts.
 Jim and Chris recently shared that Save the Children is raising daily and monthly donations for clean water for the Flint water crisis.